 Homemade cranberry filling is sweet and tangy, but I love adding real vanilla bean and a bit of spice to combat the tart berries.
 Any fruit preserve would do in a pinch.

-I opted for whipped vanilla buttercream because it makes decorating cakes so easy.
+I opted for whipped buttercream frosting because it makes decorating cakes so easy.
 It is the perfect consistency for piping, but also takes on color very well.

 I added a few of the spices that I used in the cranberry filling to make it even more festive and flavorful.